Frédéric Godart: Career

 Godart worked for three years with McKinsey & Company in Belgium.
-From 2011 to 2019 Godart served as Assistant Professor of Organisational Behaviour at INSEAD, teaching Power & Politics (P&P) and Organisational Behaviour II: Leading Organisations (OB2) in the INSEAD MBA program.
-Prior to joining INSEAD as a full-time tenure-track Assistant Professor in 2011, he spent two years at INSEAD as a post-doctoral researcher and a teaching fellow.
+From 2011 to 2019 Godart served as assistant professor of Organisational Behaviour at INSEAD, teaching Power & Politics (P&P) and Organisational Behaviour II: Leading Organisations (OB2) in the INSEAD MBA program.
+Prior to joining INSEAD as a full-time tenure-track assistant professor in 2011, he spent two years at INSEAD as a post-doctoral researcher and a teaching fellow.

-Godart received the French national accreditation for supervising PhD-level research ("Habilitation à Diriger des Recherches" or HDR) in 2011, from the Paris-Dauphine University.
+In 2011, Godart received the French national accreditation for supervising PhD-level research (Habilitation to Supervise Research or "Habilitation à Diriger des Recherches" (HDR) in French), from Paris Dauphine University.

 In 2012, Godart published Unveiling Fashion: Business, Culture, and Identity in the Most Glamorous Industry.
 In the book, he presents fashion as a social and cultural fact and offers a comprehensive account of the global fashion industry, taking the reader through its economic, social, and political arena.

 Godart was a visiting scholar from May 2014 - October 2014 at the University of Southern California's Department of Management and Organization.

-In September 2018, Godart moved to HEC Paris as an Associate Professor of Management and Human Resources, where he taught Leading Organizations in the Master in Management (MiM), and Leadership and Strategic Talent Management in the HEC Paris International EMBA.
+In September 2018, Godart moved to HEC Paris as an associate professor of Management and Human Resources, where he taught Leading Organizations in the Master in Management (MiM), and Leadership and Strategic Talent Management in the HEC Paris International EMBA.
 He was the Academic Director of the HEC Luxury Certificate sponsored by Kering.
-In 2019, he returned to INSEAD as Associate Professor of Organisational Behaviour with tenure.
+In 2019, he returned to INSEAD as associate professor of Organisational Behaviour with tenure.

 Godart's main area of research centers on the impact of formal and informal social networks on creativity, as well as the role played by stylistic choices and brand dynamics in the formation of firms and customers’ identities.
 He has published his research in journals Organization Science, Organization Studies, the Annual Review of Sociology, the Harvard Business Review and Social Forces, and in several edited books.
 He wrote a book on the structure and culture of the fashion industry, Sociologie de la mode (A Sociology of Fashion), which has been translated into Portuguese and Spanish.
 He also wrote a book on the intellectual history of fashion, Penser la Mode (Thinking about Fashion).
 In his research activity, he also addresses the influence of fashion capitals in the fashion industry and leads the non-profit research IFDAQ Global Fashion & Luxury Cities IPX index.